reactgular/observables/README.md

 ### combineEarliest

-Whenever any input observable emits a value, it computes a formula using the latest values from all the inputs, if any input has not yet emitted a value then `undefined` is used instead, and the observable emits an array of all those values.

 Unlike [combineLatest()](https://rxjs.dev/api/index/function/combineLatest) which does not emit a value until all observables emits at least one value.
-The `combineEarliest()` emits immediately upon the first observable that emits a value substituting `undefined` for any awaiting values from the other observables.
+The `combineEarliest()` emits immediately upon the first observable that emits a value substituting a value (defaults to `undefined`) for any awaiting values from the other observables.

 ```typescript